-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- 3) ESG analysis is applied to at least 90% of securities. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The committed minimum rate to reduce the investment universe is 20% of net assets.
+The committed minimum rate to reduce the investment universe (applicable to corporate bonds) is 20%.